 What is EMANA?,

-A non-profit collaborative project focused on facilitating sustainable development in vulnerable communities through science-based projects.
+A non-profit collaborative project focused on facilitating sustainable development in vulnerable communities through education and research.

 Who are we?

 EMANA was started in 2011 by Dr. Daniel Teodoro, who is from El Salvador.
 Daniel holds a PhD in Geography, having done research on the management of natural resources during climate change.
 Throughout the last 10 years, EMANA facilitated volunteering opportunities to people from many countries, like Brazil, USA, Netherlands, Spain, and Canada.
 What unites us is the desire to give back to the people of the world who are not as lucky as us.
 We recognize the challenges of our humanity, and we seek to make a small contribution.